IBM/gdsc-sdk/java/docs/Groupbuilderv3Group.md

 # Groupbuilderv3Group

-Group imports groups from a Guradium Data Protection central manager to Guardium Insights.
+Group imports groups from a Guradium Data Protection central manager to Guardium.

 ## Properties